-Our short-term plans are those that our teachers write on a weekly or daily basis.
-We use these to set out the learning objectives for each session, and to identify what resources and activities we are going to use in the lesson.
+Our short-term planning to sets out the learning objectives for each session, and to identify what resources and activities we are going to use in the lesson.
+Our class teachers are given autonomy so that they can plan effectively for their class whilst not having undue stresses added to their workload that can negatively impact their well-being.